 Boys’ bodies come in all shapes and sizes.
 As you get older, and go through puberty, you become more aware of your body and how it compares with others.

-How you see yourself, how you feel about the way you look, and how you think others see you is known as body image
+How you see yourself, how you feel about the way you look, and how you think others see you is known as your body image

 It is good to know what changes to look out for, but remember that every boy’s experience will be different.
 Puberty for boys usually starts around 13–14 years, but it can begin as early as 10 or as late as 16.